Lunarbits222/Lunarbits222/README.md

 The Lunarbits Foundation also has the authority to elect non-interested, qualified escrow parties and custodial companies  to manage the treasury of Lunarbits, including escrow and/or smart contracts for airdrop allocations, rewards, liquidity reserves, fundraising reserves, and Lunarbits reserved for grants.
 This election will be simtanrous to the initial launch of Lunarbits on tier 1 abd 2 cryptocurrebcy exchanges and such companies will be revealed to the public.

-The Foundation meets monthly including virtually to discuss and deliberate the development of the final proposed DAO (Decentralized Autonomous Organization),rules which will go online no later than 12 months (365 days) following the initial public offering of Lunarbits on exchanges.
+The Foundation meetss monthly including virtually to discuss and deliberate the development of the final proposed DAO (Decentralized Autonomous Organization),rules which will go online no later than 12 months (365 days) following the initial public offering of Lunarbits on exchanges.
 The DAO is planned to determine key matters voted on, including the rules for future rewards and airdrops each year, the rules to be established for grants to qualified ecosystem partnerships that may add significant value, and the guidelines for establishing key projects to be developed for technology and infrastructure.
 The board of advisors shall establish such governance rules by ratification through a majority vote of the advisors prior to the DAO launch date.
 Ongoing governance shall be as codified by these final rules.
 It is the consensus of the advisors as of 2024 that the Lunarbits project shoukd be first launched, and have experience of minimum lme year with its community to study and codify the final rules of the DAO.
+The Lunarbits Adivors elected to date and key affairs they are involved with is as pulbished here in this documen: https://docs.google.com/document/d/1lU85xAnS0mJeVI0GgGcQ6VPD3Ne2JMKc8FPmLes5sjw/edit?usp=sharing

 The advisors shall also determine any appropriate vendors to be employed to build software systems during the yea (s) followings the public event.
 The members of the board of advisors shall be published publicly and updated from time to time.
 After the establishment of the DAO, a group of qualified advisors shall continue to oversee the development of critical infrastructure and the growth of the Lunarbits community.